bhjortsberg/nubecli/readme.md

 ```
 $ nubecli
 Profile               Node                     IPs               State      Created
-digital_ocean:default test-node                xxx.yyy.zz.xxx    running    2018-12-28T10:39:23+00:00
+digital_ocean:default test-node                111.222.33.44     running    2018-12-28T10:39:23+00:00
 ```

 # Why the name nubecli

-Nube is Spanish (and kind of also Latin) for cloud, this is then prepended with cli which of course is a short for Command Line Interface.
+Nube is Spanish for cloud, then prepended with cli which of course is a short for Command Line Interface.